 The amendments to PFRS 9 allow debt instruments with negative compensation prepayment features to be measured at amortized cost or fair value through other comprehensive income.
 An entity shall apply these amendments for annual reporting periods beginning on or after January 1, 2019.
 Earlier application is permitted.

-The Group expects that adoption of these amendments will not have any impact consolidated financial statements and plans to adopt these on the required effective date.
+The Group expects that adoption of these amendments will not have any impact consolidated financial statements.